Brabn/UV-3DPrinter/README.md

 > [!WARNING]
 > To avoid eye damage, the printing area must be covered or protected by tinted glass that is opaque to ultraviolet light!

 Due to the fact that the thickness of the layers is quite small, after immersion the resin does not always reach the entire surface of the part.
 Because of this, pores or internal cavities may appear, which impairs the strength of the finished product.
-In order to avoid this, use the table tilting function during breaks between exposures; the table rocks several times, which allows the resin to be more evenly distributed over the entire surface of the printed part.
+In order to avoid this, use the table Swing function during breaks between exposures; the table rocks several times, which allows the resin to be more evenly distributed over the entire surface of the printed part.

 ## Printer mechanics
 The main printing table is immersed in a container with a liquid resign and mounted on ball screw gears connected to stepper motors.
 This allows the table to be raised and lowered with high precision.